Movies, music and saltwater soaks bring locals to mingle with guests

 Converted classrooms and an English literature wing

-When the Kennedy School first opened, the biggest knock on the property were the rooms, which were considerably smaller than most hotel rooms and had old windows that were useless in keeping out noise.
+When the Kennedy School first opened, the biggest knock on the property were the guest rooms, which were considerably smaller than most hotel rooms and had old windows that were useless in keeping out noise.
 So, in 2012, the hotel opened the new English Wing, a set of rooms in the school’s old courtyard themed after classic works of English literature.

 Converted classrooms — The main building’s King and Queen guestrooms are all converted classrooms, which means you’ll be sleeping in the same spot where kids learned long division in the 1920s.
 While not overly spacious, the rooms boast the big, arching windows through which many of us used to gaze outside and dream of recess as a kid.
 Many also have original chalkboards, which complement colorful art on the walls and simple, classical décor.
 Just be aware the bathrooms are only slightly larger than ones you’d find on a cruise ship, so don’t plan on spreading out your week’s worth of toiletries.